aulin1/Image-Processing/README.md

 The image Pixel.ppm and PixelP6.ppm are the work of Trang Do, and she has authorized their usage in this assignment.
 They are original images converted to PPM image format.

+### Design Changes

+The model was revamped, with most of the filtering functionality moved to the command pattern, thus allowing for easier creation of future filters.